Docs

 Getting Started

-You can use Loro in your web application by importing the loro-crdt package.
+You can use Loro in your application by using:

 npm install loro-crdt